walle89/SwedbankJson/docs/authentication.md

 This sample code is not an elegant solution.
 To make it more user friendly, use Javascript and Ajax to check login verification every 5 secounds and automatically forward the user to the next page when verified.

 ## Security token
-Swedbank provides a hardware security token for all its Internet Bank customers.
-There are two main variations of the security tokens isssued by the bank:
+Swedbank provides a hardware security token for all its internet bank customers.
+There are two main variations of the security tokens issued by the bank:

 1. [Security token with one time code.](#security-token-with-one-time-code)
 1. [Security token with control number and response code.](#security-token-with-control-number-and-response-code)